-COVID-19 GUIDELINES IN EFFECT, Community Medical Center in Falls City has enforced visitor guidelines to minimize the spread of respiratory illness, including coronavirus.
+COVID-19 GUIDELINES, Community Medical Center in Falls City continues to limit visitors to minimize the spread of respiratory illness, including coronavirus.
 These measures are to protect the health of our patients, their loved ones and our medical staff.

 - No visitors for non-minor patients with potentially contagious respiratory illness, including confirmed or suspected COVID.

 - Two visitors for an admitted patient during a non-respiratory admission.

 - Persons receiving outpatient surgeries (deemed essential by patient’s provider) will be allowed one support person.

 - Emergency patients may be accompanied by a support person, if it is deemed safe by emergency practitioner or personnel.

 - For other services, i.e.; specialty clinic, physical therapy, cardiac, imaging, lab; patients should come by themselves unless they require a support person.

 Special circumstances for exceptions to the visitation policy may be considered as appropriate.
 We are also happy to facilitate electronic, telephone and video communication with patients who are able.
 Ministerial visits by healthy members of the hospital’s clergy program do not count as visitors under these restrictions.

 We thank patients and public for your support.

 Community Medical Center – Falls City – 402-245-2428